Join us at the public meeting:

-People can vote in the following ways; one vote per person:
+People vote in the following ways (one vote per person):

-By postal mail: All Philipstown households will be mailed a ballot card.
+By postal mail: All Philipstown households are mailed a ballot card.
 Residents can complete the ballot and mail back to the PO Box indicated.

-By ballot box: The Desmond Fish and Butterfield Libraries will have ballot boxes on site to drop off your ballot.
+By ballot box: The Desmond Fish and Butterfield Libraries have ballot boxes on site to drop off ballots.